 Use placeholders to create email signatures that adapt to the email sender

-One of the most important features of CodeTwo's signature template editor is the ability to insert placeholders into email signatures.
-Placeholders are replaced with specific information (such as Azure Active Directory attributes/variables, message details, and more) when a signature is added to an email message.
-Instead of typing every signature detail manually, you can use CodeTwo software to pull variables such as the sender's name and contact data from AD.
-This way you can create signature templates that change dynamically depending on who sends an email, the current date and time, and so on.
-See the sections below to learn more.
+Placeholders are automatically replaced with specific information when a signature is added to an email.
+Instead of typing every signature detail manually, you can use CodeTwo software to pull variables like the sender's name and contact information directly from your Microsoft 365 tenant (Entra ID).
+This way, you can create signature templates that change dynamically depending on who sends an email, the current date and time, and so on.
+Read the sections below to learn more.

 - How to add or modify a placeholder